Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Population Genetics In Well-Mixed Populations

 where~$\tilde{s}=2(w_{1}-w_{2})/(w_{1}+w_{2})$ is the selective advantage of allele one, which has to be much smaller than one for the approximation to hold.
 When~$\tilde{s}>0$, allele one is advantageous; for~$\tilde{s}<0$, it is deleterious.
 In the following, we assume that allele one is advantageous because one can always relabel the alleles to satisfy this condition.

-Similar to the case of mutations without selection, the variance of~$f(\tilde{t}+1)$ is given by Eq.~(\ref{EMoranGeneticDriftSecond}) to the leading order in~$\tilde{s}$~and~$N^{-1}$, and the Fokker-Planck equation at the level of the generation time~$\tau_{g}$ acquires an $f$-dependent drift term due to selection:
+Similar to the case of mutations without selection, the variance of~$f(\tilde{t}+1)$ is given by Eq.~(\ref{EMoranGeneticDriftSecond}) to the leading order in~$\tilde{s}$~and~$N^{-1}$, and the corresponding Fokker-Planck equation acquires an $f$-dependent drift term due to selection:

 where~$s=\tilde{s}\tau_{g}^{-1}$.
 The equations for~$F$~and~$H$ are not as useful as before because the hierarchy of the moment equations does not close.
 Nevertheless, Eq.~(\ref{EMoranGeneticDriftSelectionFokkerPlank}) can be easily analyzed in two limits.
 When the population size is large~($\mathfrak{D}_{g} \ll s$), fluctuations are not important, and~$\frac{dF(t)}{dt}\approx sF(t)[1-F(t)]$.
 Upon setting~$F_{0} \equiv F(0)$, we have